Jamie Burke

-James Eugene Burke (born September 24, 1971) is a former Major League Baseball catcher, playing for four teams from 2001 to 2010.
+James Eugene Burke (born September 24, 1971) is an American former Major League Baseball catcher, playing for four teams from 2001 to 2010.
 He attended Oregon State University, where, along with baseball, he played for the school's football team as the kicker.

 Professional career

 California/Anaheim Angels

 Burke was drafted by the California Angels in the ninth round of the amateur draft.
 He played in the Angels' minor league system for several seasons.
 He played in nine games for the Anaheim Angels in 2001.
 He hit a single and scored in his first plate appearance on May 13.
 He did not start any games and went hitless in his last four at bats with the Angels.
 Burke returned to Triple-A for the rest of 2001 and all of 2002.